GalenWright/wright-lab-website/content/authors/pratyaksh-singhal/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Co-supervised Alumni
+- Research Team

 ---
-I am a Postdoctoral Research Fellow at Stellenbosch University, South Africa, who has been awarded a Mitacs Globalink internship in the Drögemöller lab (co-supervised by the Wright Lab).
-I previously completed my M.Sc. in Biochemistry and Ph.D. in Physiological Sciences at Stellenbosch University, South Africa.
-My main research areas include cancer, immunity, pharmacogenetics, and personalized medicine.
+I am a Summer Co-op Research Student at Dr. Wright's lab.
+This is my third Co-op work semester as a B.Sc.
+Hons.
+(Co-op) in Genetics and Minor in Psychology.
+I am passionate about learning and applying molecular biology and genetic techniques and using bioinformatics to reduce the global burden of diseases.
+I am committed to utilizing my abilities to impact the quality of life of affected individuals positively.

+**Awards/fellowships:**
+- Stem Cell Network Summer Studentship Award (2023)
+- CHRIM Undergraduate Summer Studentship Award (2023)

 **Hobbies:**
-- Adventure motorcycling
+- Playing my guitar
-- Hunting
+- Playing Pokemon Go
-- Fishing
+- Running

+**Favourite movie:**
-- Snowboarding
+- Hunger Games